niallbee/capstone/guides/day-3/guide-5-jenkins-pipeline.md

 - Go to Jenkins dashboard -> Manage Jenkins -> Manage Credentials -> Global -> Add Credentials of kind "Secret Text".
 Click Create.
 Add your database password OR database IP OR database password in the Secret input.
 Assign an appropriate ID, e.g., dp-ip, db-username, db-password.

-You should now have 3 credentials specificying the database username, password, and IP.
+You should now have 3 credentials specifying the database username, password, and IP.

 3. Now that the database credentials are in Jenkins and can be used in the pipeline, the image in GCR can now be pulled and ran.
 Inside the `sh"""` block and after the `hostname` command, add the following 2 lines
 ```